-I remember reading somewhere that every right-hand page (odd numbers) are where you want to put a “mini-cliffhanger.”
+Every right-hand page (odd numbers) is where you want to put a “mini-cliffhanger.”
 The idea is that you want to tease someone to turn the page with a question or other incentive to get the reader to turn the page with passion.

 Character #1: Who is the baby’s father?

 Character #2: You really want to know?
 Fine.
 The baby’s father is…

 Makes you want to turn the page to get the answer, right?
 When I write, I try to build these little cliffhangers into each right-hand page.

 Also, when I write a scene, I try to be aware of the page spreads, which can be important if you ever want to include a massive two-page splash spread.

 When outlining, I use my grid to work backwards from Page 22.
 If I’m writing a series, I need to know how much room I will need to write the issue cliffhanger, so I don’t want to mess up that ending.
 It’s helpful to have a page numbering cheat sheet like this.
 Print this and tape it to the edge of your monitor or to the bottom of your laptop.
 It’ll come in handy as you plot your stories.